Banditolabs/portfolio_website_2025/assets/markdown/2025-01-02-developing-for-my-community.md

-## Introduction: Building the Eugene Men's Social Club Website
+## Building the Eugene Men's Social Club Website

 As a software engineer, I wanted to use my coding skills to contribute to a community that has given me a sense of belonging.
-The **Eugene Men's Social Club (EMSC) website** was my opportunity to build something meaningful—a platform that connects members, encourages new participation, and integrates with our primary communication hub, **Discord**.
+The **Eugene Men's Social Club (EMSC) website** was my opportunity to build something meaningful—a website that encourages new participation, and integrates with our primary communication hub, **Discord**.

 ### **Key Challenges & Goals**

 1. **Integrating the Discord API** to enhance community interaction.
 2. **Designing a concise and impactful webpage** to attract new members.
-3. **Learning Mantine**, a new UI framework, for styling and responsiveness.
+3. **Learning Mantine**, a UI framework for styling and responsiveness.
+4. **Rearchitecting the backend to a serverless framework**, moving from an Express server to Firebase serverless functions.

 ### **Tech Stack Overview**